 When we talk about mezzanine finance, this refers to the combination of multi-tiered financing of debt and equity.
 This is a loan to the lender that sits in between less risky debt (senior) and equity (considered to generally be a higher risk).
 It is generally considered like equity on a business’ balance sheet.
 This type of financing also gives the lender the ability to accrue equity interest in the company in question (or turn this into ownership) in the event of it defaulting.

-Mezzanine finance providers such as Iron Bridge Finance are quite similar to banks in the sense that they both can provide loans to businesses, however, there is one crucial aspect that makes mezzanine finance different.
+Mezzanine finance providers such as Octagon Capital are quite similar to banks in the sense that they both can provide loans to businesses, however, there is one crucial aspect that makes mezzanine finance different.
 The difference is, is that with mezzanine financing there is often an equity component added to the mix.
 This means that if the business grows as a result of the financing, the provider will receive additional money, which provides an incentive for mezzanine lenders to give money even if an element of risk is involved.

 There are a number of benefits when it comes to mezzanine financing.
 It is particularly advantageous if you are looking for an alternative that is cheaper than turning to private equity, it can be particularly helpful as a business to pursue mezzanine financing if your require extra capital in order to expand your company but are finding it difficult to get it if you have gone beyond senior debt borrowing capacity.
 When we talk about expanding the company, this capital may be used for large capital programs, shareholder buyouts or distributions.
 In summary, mezzanine finance is a less expensive version of other types of private equity funding available.

 In addition, it can be a less expensive way to finance growth strategies that entail risk.
 In this scenario, mezzanine finance providers are more likely to give money than banks will.
 This is due to the fact that bank lenders tend to take on greater caution.

 Other Important Details to Do With Mezzanine Financing